bmeg/protograph/README.md

 # what is protograph?

-Protograph is a protocol for transforming messages encoded in any given schema into a set of graph vertexes and edges.
+Protograph is a protocol for transforming messages from any given schema into a set of graph vertexes and edges.

 To do this, you compose a `protograph.yml` describing how to create vertexes and edges given a message of a variety of shapes (called _labels_ in Protograph).